MAValle/SymbolStats/README.md

 # SymbolsStats

 SymbolStasts is an R package for estimating symbol entropy given a sequence of symbols.
+It also includes a function to compute the Fisher Information.

 ## Installation